quicwg/base-drafts/draft-ietf-quic-http.md

 recipient, the remainder of the stream cannot be consumed as the semantics are unknown.
-Recipients of unknown stream types MAY trigger a QUIC STOP_SENDING frame with an error code of HTTP_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be an error of any kind.
+Recipients of unknown stream types MAY trigger a QUIC STOP_SENDING frame with an error code of HTTP_UNKNOWN_STREAM_TYPE, but MUST NOT consider such streams to be a connection error of any kind.

 Implementations MAY send stream types before knowing whether the peer supports them.
 However, stream types which could modify the state or semantics of